Shankar-Bharadwaj/Sample_Face_Recognition/README.md

-# Flask Application Deployment on AWS EC2
+# A. Flask Application Deployment on AWS EC2

 This guide outlines the steps to deploy a Flask application on an AWS EC2 instance with Gunicorn and Nginx.